sanity-io/sanitype/README.md

 ## Compatibility layer

 - [x] [partially done] implement a function taking a new schema + form as input and convert it to a sanity schema compatible with v3
-- [ ] Codemod/migrator from v3 style schema to ts-first schema + form definition
+- [ ] Codemod/migrator from classic (v3) style schema to ts-first schema + form definition

 # Open questions